uozuAho/open_spiel_playground/zmq_ttt/readme.md

 # remote tic tac toe using ZMQ

+Work in progress.
+Code is very messy, just trying to prove that this is feasible.

 What I want
 - game server implemented in remote env.
 - use openspiel bots to play remote game